 Seven Sector Adaptation Plans have been collaboratively developed with stakeholders.
 They encourage knowledge sharing and consideration of cross-cutting climate issues, provide information on climate risk and opportunities within and across communities, and prioritise adaptation activities.
 The seven Sector Adaptation Plans are:

-- Small and Medium Enterprise Sector Adaptation Plan (SME SAP) led by Chamber of Commerce and Industry Queensland (CCIQ)
+- Small and Medium Enterprise Sector Adaptation Plan (SME SAP) led by Business Chamber Queensland

 - Biodiversity and Ecosystems Climate Adaptation Plan (B&E CAP) led by the National Climate Change Adaptation Research Facility (NCCARF) and the Cath Moran Ecological Consultancy